Russian95CrE/Russian95CrE/README.md

 ## 🌱 What I'm Currently Learning

 - **Machine Learning**, with a focus on GPU acceleration for AI tasks.
-- **Operating Systems**: Constantly exploring ways to optimize both Windows and Linux for daily use and home servers.
+- **OpenGL**, with a focus on Vortox.

 ## 📫 Contact

 If you want to learn more about my projects or are interested in collaborating, feel free to get in touch:

-- **Email**: russian95@enhance11.live
+- **Email**: russian95@infernointeractive.win

 ---

 Thanks for visiting my profile!
-I'm always open to new ideas and collaborations, so don't hesitate to reach out for a chat about technology, development, or even your favorite music! 👾
+I'm always open to new ideas and collaborations. 👍